piccolo-orm/piccolo_theme/docs/src/demo.rst

 Syntax highlighting
 ~~~~~~~~~~~~~~~~~~~

-An example of how syntax highlighting works for various bits of code:
+An example of how syntax highlighting looks for various bits of code:

 .. code-block:: python